Rhoban/workspace/ROBOT-CHECKS.md

 - Run `view /Vision/TaggedImg`, check that the (blue) horizon line is properly positionned.
   You can have a look at a goal post, the horizon line should be at the same height that the robot if it was there.

+## Perception check

+- Run `view /Vision/yolo/out`, check that the objects are well detected.

 ## Ball position check

 - Run `init`, `walk` and `/moves/head/disabled=0`, put a ball at robot's feet, it should watch it.